Biden uses virtual events to target battleground Florida

 “It’s great to be in Jacksonville today,” Biden said, grinning.
 “I’m anxious to get down in person to campaign.”

+Even as he has repeatedly poked fun at himself over his lack of online prowess, though, Biden faces mounting pressures and concerns from Democrats to step up his visibility amid President Donald Trump’s dominant presence on social media and across traditional news outlets.

+“Tampa will not be broken,” Biden said during the evening rally, referring to the spread of the coronavirus.

-“I’m going to need you if we win in November,” Biden told roundtable participants.
-He promised to reinvigorate the economy in a way that could reduce economic inequality, adding, “I’m going to need you to rebuild the backbone of this country but bring along everyone this time.”
+Earlier, Biden told participants during the Jacksonville roundtable, “I’m going to need you if we win in November.”
+He promised to reinvigorate the economy in a way that could reduce economic inequality, adding, “I’m going to need you to rebuild the backbone of this country, but bring along everyone this time.”

+Biden’s evolving online campaign will continue Friday with an exclusive appearance on NowThis, a video-heavy news outlet that boasts a monthly audience that includes 60% of Americans in their 20s by distributing content across platforms such as Facebook, Twitter, Snapchat and TikTok.
+Biden, according to NowThis, will preview his central economic pitch for the general election.

+The back-to-back virtual campaign days were meant to approximate a more normal, travel-heavy campaign schedule, and NowThis can connect the 77-year-old candidate to a swath of younger voters whom he’s largely failed to excite so far.

-Biden’s Florida offensive come as President Donald Trump’s campaign has stepped up its efforts to portray the former vice president as soft on China.
+All of this comes as Trump’s campaign has stepped up its efforts to portray the former vice president as soft on China.
 It released an online video Thursday that included clips of Biden previously describing that country as “not bad folks” and saying economic growth there was in the U.S. interest.
 The Trump administration also is making ever louder pronouncements casting blame on China for the coronavirus pandemic, aiming to defuse increasingly sharp domestic criticism of the president’s own response.

 Biden said the virus has disproportionately affected minority communities, often because they have inadequate access to health care.
 He said it is “shining a very bright light on” institutional racism.